ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 \end{equation}

 Almost there.
-We can now collect together each $f_j$ so that they only appear once on the left hand side, so by the rules of exponents, their powers are added:
+We can now collect together each $f_j$ so that they only appear once on the left hand side, so by the rules of exponents their powers are added:

 \begin{equation}